bmolnar91/workbook/module_web_with_python.md

   - in a tag name
   - directly in CSS
 - HTML escape before inserting untrusted data (framework methods, HTML entity encoding)
-- Don't use _innerHTML_ where you need user input, _textContent_ way better, this way the whole query will be a string and won't be executed as an HTML tag
+- Don't use `innerHTML` where you need user input, `textContent` is way better, this way the whole query will be a string and won't be executed as an HTML tag

 #### How to properly store passwords?